onera/acetone/implemented.md

 The DNN must be:
 * Feedforward (without back-propagation)

-The DNN must have:
-* Only one input
-* Only one output
+The DNN can have multiple inputs or outputs, but only the first input and the output associated with the outmost layer will be taken into account.

 # Data format